ryanmio/kenya-nigeria-prep-hallucination-audit/docs/investigation_log.md

 > McKinsey Global Institute.
 The Future of AI in Healthcare.
 McKinsey & Company; 2023.
 Available from: https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai-in-2023-generative-ais-breakout-year

-The title of the citation is "The Future of AI in Healthcare", however the citation hyperlinks to "The state of AI in 2023: Generative AI’s breakout year".
+The title of the citation is "The Future of AI in Healthcare", however the citation hyperlinks to "The state of AI in 2023: Generative AI's breakout year".
 Further, we can find no evidence of a McKinsey Global Institute report titled "The Future of AI in Healthcare", although we found a LinkedIn and blog post that repeat this same citation, both of which GPTzero flagged as 100% AI-generated with high confidence.
 This is documented in more detail in the [trace of claims](trace_of_claims.md) document.

 Given that the author of the Audere white paper is the same as the author of the Lancet Comment, this is clear evidence the author has used AI during the research and/or writing of their published work before without adaquate attention to detail.